 Chopped chocolate can be used in place of chocolate chips, but I recommend that you weigh it using a scale since using cup measurements for chopped chocolate is not reliable, an inaccurate amount can ruin your recipe.

-Fresh lemon juice can be used in place of the apple cider vinegar.
+Fresh lemon juice or white vinegar can be used in place of apple cider vinegar.

 If making the cherry sauce, I like to use just 2 tablespoons of sugar which makes it not very sweet, but if you prefer it to be sweeter, add 3 tablespoons.